Published 5th May. 2023

 If you’d like to know more about the most beautiful villages in Sardinia then you’ve come to the right place.
 Home to ancient monuments and ruins, charming cobbled streets and laid-back lunch spots serving spectacular wines, you’ll find a lot to love about these dinky Italian towns.
-Step back in time and discover medieval citadels, centuries-old traditions and Catalan-style architecture.
+Step back in time and discover Medieval citadels, centuries-old traditions and Catalan-style architecture.
 Or immerse yourself in modern culture and photograph picture-perfect piazzas, devour delicious local delicacies and try out an array of water sports.
-From hill-top hideaways with well-preserved castles to seaside stays in independent boutiques, there are plenty of memorable day trips to be had in this part of the world.
+From hilltop hideaways with well-preserved castles to seaside stays in independent boutiques, there are plenty of memorable Italy breaks to have here.
 Read on to learn more about our top picks for the most beautiful villages to visit during a trip to Sardinia.

 This medieval hilltop village dates back to the year 1000 and is without a doubt one of the most beautiful villages in Sardinia.
 It lies in the very center of the island and is surrounded by orchards and vineyards, so it’s no surprise that the area is famous for its generous offering of distinctive (and tasty) wines.
 While you’re here, try a glass of Mandrolisai – a largely obscure deep ruby-red number that’s aptly named after the historic region it’s made in.
 Atzara is also known for its textile tradition – in fact, the colorful rugs and clothes that have long been produced here are said to have inspired numerous artists in the early 20th century.
 Naturally, there’s lots of ancient architecture to admire but the most important building in this village is the Chiesa di Sant'Antioco Martire, a Catholic church and a remarkable example of Catalan Gothic style.
 Cameras at the ready.